habitry/habitry_source/Habitry.md

 	- How to craft individual communications that maximize motivation.
 	- When to escalate the individual attention.
 	- Frequently asked questions.
-- Checklists for each step organized by week
-	- Before Kick-off
-	- Week 1
-	- Week 2
-	- Ongoing

 ### Creating a Culture of Change